Eden, Mississippi: Education

 The Village of Eden is served by the Yazoo County School District.
 Residents are zoned to Yazoo County Middle School and Yazoo County High School.

+Infrastructure

+Transportation

+Amtrak’s City of New Orleans, which operates between New Orleans and Chicago, passes through the town on Canadian National Railway tracks, but makes no stop.
+The nearest station is Yazoo City station, 11 mi south.

-Public Safety
+Public safety

-The village and surrounding areas near the Village are covered under the Eden Volunteer Fire Department.
-The department is composed of a Fire Chief and approximately 15 volunteer firefighters.
-The department's apparatus equipment is composed of an Engine truck, a brush truck and a tanker truck.
-The village also receives mutual aid from District 3 Volunteer Fire Department, just outside Yazoo City.
-The Volunteer Fire Department also provides emergency medical care as a first responder unit along with Pafford Ambulance, a contracted EMS provider for the county.
+The village and surrounding areas near the village are protected by the Eden Volunteer Fire Department.
+The department is composed of a fire chief and approximately 15 volunteer firefighters.
+Apparatus included an engine truck, a brush truck, and a tanker truck.
+The village receives mutual aid from District 3 Volunteer Fire Department near Yazoo City.
+The department provides emergency medical care as a first responder unit along with Pafford Ambulance, a contracted EMS provider for the county.

 Law Enforcement is provided by the Yazoo County Sheriffs Office.